VIDA-NYU/prida/data-generation/README.md

     "hdfs_user": the username for the distributed file system; only used if the data generation will be run in a cluster "ignore_first_attribute": boolean that indicates whether the first attribute of every dataset should be ignored (e.g.: the d3mIndex attribute)
     "skip_dataset_creation": boolean that indicates whether the generation of query and candidate datasets should be skipped or not; if this step is skipped, only the scores before and after the augmentation are generated
+    "candidate_single_column": boolean that indicates whether the candidate datasets should have a single column (in addition to the key column) or not
     "regression_algorithm": the regression algorithm to be used; for now, the only available choices are "random forest", "linear", and "sgd"
     "min_number_records": the minimum number of records that a query or candidate dataset should have "max_times_break_data_vertical": the maximum number of times that a dataset will be broken (vertically) into multiple data